Amzil-Mustapha/React-tutorail/README.md

 ### MultipleInputs
 Like AddItemsToList component, but in this component all inputs are controlled by one changeHandler function and this method is used in case there are a large number of inputs

+### UseRef
+This component uses a combination of state and refs.
+Both startTime and now are state variables because they are used for rendering.
+But we also need to hold an interval ID so that we can stop the interval on button press.
+Since the interval ID is not used for rendering, it’s appropriate to keep it in a ref, and manually update it.